 Running shoes have come a long way.
 Gone are the days of sore arches, beat up toes, and persistent blisters.
 From advanced cushioning to motion control technology, there is a shoe out there for everyone.
 Running shoes are designed to accommodate a wide variety of foot shapes, body types, and biomechanical inefficiencies.
 The challenge is matching the right shoe to each person.

 Fitting for Comfort

 No two athletes are the same.
-The dimensions of your feet, as well as the strength and flexibility of the muscles and joints in your legs make you one of a kind.
+The dimensions of your feet as well as the strength and flexibility of the muscles and joints in your legs make you one of a kind.
 Running and walking shoes are designed to accommodate a wide variety of foot shapes, body types, and biomechanics.
-A video gait analysis allows you to view how your foot strikes the ground at the precise running/walking speed that is comfortable for your routine includes running and walking.
-You might even see different results depending on your activity.
+A video gait analysis allows you to view how your foot strikes the ground at the precise speed that is comfortable for your routine, You might even see different results depending on your activity, running vs. walking for example.
 By carefully assessing this unique gait, experienced shoe fitters will identify the correct stability category of shoe for that person.
 Slow motion can help to highlight the way gait is affected by different shoes.
-In addition to considering how the foot strikes the ground, one can also assess overall running/walking mechanics to gain additional input toward the best shoe choice.
+In addition to considering how the foot strikes the ground, one can also assess overall mechanics to gain additional input toward the best shoe choice.

 Together, both practices enable each person to choose the best shoe for him/her.
-For runners and walkers, identifying ways to improve running/walking economy can help to enhance comfort, reduce injury, and make exercise routines of all levels more manageable.
+For runners and walkers, identifying ways to improve running/walking economy can help enhance comfort, reduce injury, and make exercise routines of all levels more manageable.
 Repeating this process each time new shoes are needed (every four to seven months or 300- 500 miles) may help to minimize common repetitive use injuries associated with running and walking.
-As fitness changes—whether due to change in running form, activity level, or lifestyle—it’s best to reconfirm shoe choice, as what is best may also change.
+As fitness changes, whether due to change in running form, activity level, or lifestyle, it’s best to reconfirm shoe choice, as what is best for you may also change over time.